xug15/mljs/code_md/getdata.md

     var decision_data=document.getElementById(trainid).value;
   }
   var test_feature_name=document.getElementById('feature_name').checked;
   //decision_label=document.getElementById("label_decision").value;
   //transforme data formate.
   var data=decision_data.split('\n');
   var dataarr=[];
   var dataarr2=[];
   feature_name_array=[];
+  /*
+  If the upload file was not cantained the name of features.
+  We will use the number to represent the each of features.
+  */
   if(!test_feature_name){
     for(var i=0;i<data[0].length;i++)
     {
       feature_name_array.push(i);
     }
   }
   for(var i=0;i<data.length;i++){
     var row=[];
+    /*
+    If the name of header is provided, and the first line will be treated like name array.
+    Other will betreat like the numbers.
+    */
    if(i==0 & test_feature_name)
    {
     row=data[i].split(',').map(function(item)